What if you got separated from your family during an SHTF?

 If you’re using the TYT TH-UVF1, or another radio (Icom, Yaesu, but check your manual for verification) that utilizes SMA-Male Connector antennas:

-Do your background research
+8. Do your research.

 They have 2 files that will be very helpful: